 Dear Friends of Polo, 2021

 Like the human spirit, polo has stood in the face of time, challenge and evolution, and carried on, since 600 b.c.
-When the sport made its American landing, it found a fertile foundation in Newport, where its roots have grown deep since the summer of 1876 when the alluring game caught the imagination of the buccaneering class of the Gilded Age.
+When the sport made its American landing, it found a fertile foothold in Newport, where its roots have grown deep since the summer of 1876 when the alluring game caught the imagination of the buccaneering class of the Gilded Age.

-Newport Polo’s legacy as the first polo club in America inspires its bearing and community ethos, which has enriched the fabric of life here for the past three decades and generations of devotees, whose perennial reemergence is the ultimate endorsement.
+Newport Polo’s legacy as the first polo club in America inspires its bearing and community ethos, which has enriched the fabric of life here for the past three decades and its generations of devotees, whose perennial reemergence is the ultimate endorsement.

 Very Truly Yours,